Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 Here is an example snippet from a spine switch on the SHCD.

-TODO is the table valid data for Mellanox?

 The ISL ports is port 32 on both spine switches.